koppanyh/kopForth/README.md

 ## Changelog

  - TODO
-   - Change flags to be packed in an int
    - Add debug toggle
    - Add more startup checks
    - Words to lower case (or case insensitive)